At this very moment, 2.1 billion people around the world are making a payment or sending money digitally.

 Masterpass is MasterCard's electronic payment system, although it’s only useful for users of this type of card.
 It’s quite advantageous, as it doesn’t take any commissions and increases the security of the payment process.

-Like the previous item, Visa Checkout is a payment system developed by Visa for ecommerce companies who want to speed up the process for Visa card users.
+Like the previous method, Visa Checkout is a payment system developed by Visa for ecommerce companies who want to speed up the process for Visa card users.

-The Amazon Pay button doesn’t only apply to marketplace products: it’s a payment option that Amazon offers to businesses to enable buyers to pay from their Amazon account (where bank card details can be stored).
+The Amazon Pay button doesn’t only apply to marketplace product pages.
+It’s a payment option that Amazon offers to online shops and ecommerce websites that enables buyers to pay from their Amazon account (where bank card details can be stored).
 Amazon marketplace claims this is one of the methods most trusted by consumers, and in addition guarantees its integration with Alexa voice assistants.

 American Express is quite unfamiliar to the European customer but very popular on other continents, with a high satisfaction rate.
 It provides service in more than 170 countries, although its fees are rather expensive for ecommerce businesses.